 We are working with grazing consultants, extension forage specialists, graziers and NRCS grazing specialists in Year 1 and 2 in hands-on field plots to determine how to calibrate, demonstrate, explain, and integrate forage measurement tools that can be used to train professionals and graziers on their usage and value.
 These side-by-side in-field demonstrations will provide great networking and learning that will inform our training materials with robust input from different perspectives.
 We are comparing the tools to gold standard to check for accuracy.
 We will select a subset of tools that provide useful and complementary information, based on our joint learning in Years 1 and 2.
 We will select those accurate tools that are cost-effective and time-efficient that we will will then integrate them into a toolkit (Pasture Productivity Pail-PPP.)

 In Year 3 we will train professionals and graziers on the usage of these tools and interpretation of the resulting data.
-We will also film and photograph demonstrations for training use in Year 3.
+We will also film and photograph demonstrations for training use after Year 3.
 We will generate a program with curriculum explaining the integrated usage of these tools to measure forage productivity and relate it to soil health.
 The protocol and videos and list of materials and tools will also reside on appropriate agency websites similar to the Soil Health Bucket program.

 In year 1 we purchased equipment and supplies, calibrated tools and became familiar with tool usage in the field.
 We created grazing squares and other tools.
 We also developed protocols for comparing tools and recording data.
 We worked with cooperators to identify plot locations and to plan our sampling protocols.
 We collected forage samples and dried and weighed them to create the gold standard for additional side-by-side measurements.
 We began to take measurements with rising plate meters and the Grass master to establish sampling procedures to provide reliable data and to determine costs and time to use these tools.
 Those preliminary measurements are being used to plan year 2 replicated trials.
 We’ve learned that these more complex tools will likely require significant training that might preclude use by most graziers but could still be useful for educators, agronomists and consultants.